devgo-paulo/devgo-paulo/README.md

 - 👋 Hi, I’m @devgo-paulo
 - 👀 I’m interested in software engineering practices and methodologies
-- 💞️ I’m looking to collaborate on full stack development
 - 📫 How to reach me ... paulo.silva@devgo.org

 <!---